 Sedimentary Petrology: The influence of transportation, deposition and diagenesis on the composition, texture and structure of detrital sedimentary rocks.
-The chemically formed sedimentary rocks including the phosphates, zeolites, evaporites, ferruginous and silceous deposits.
-Metamorphic Petrology.
-Origin and classification of metamorphic rocks as an aid in understanding common minarel assemblages.
+The non-clastic sedimentary rocks including phosphates, evaporites, ferruginous and silceous deposits.
+Metamorphic Petrology: Origin and classification of metamorphic rocks as an aid in understanding common mineral assemblages.
 Petrographic studies of common metamorphic rocks.
 Field studies.
-Structural Geology: Origin, classification and description of structures in rocks.
-Techniques of stereographic projection of structural elements and analysis of simple fracture systems.
+Structural Geology: Origin, classification and description of structural elements and analysis of simple fracture systems.
 Tectonics and tectonic analysis.
-Field Work of up to eight days is a compulsory part of the subject.
+Field work of up to four days is a compulsory part of the subject.